 Third Through Fifth Year - From the original purchase date, parts listed below which fail in normal home use will be repaired or replaced free of charge for the part itself, with the owner paying all other costs, including labor, mileage and transportation.

-- · Electronic Controls - Electric Heating Elements: surface, broil and bake elements on gas and electric cooking appliances.
+- · Electronic Controls - Glass-ceramic Cooktop: due to thermal breakage. - Electric Heating Elements: surface, broil and bake elements on electric cooking appliances.